LearnOnDemandSystems/docs/lod/vm-import.md

 <sup>1</sup> To ensure the best compatibility, we recommend using the latest editions of software.
 Successful import of VMs from earlier editions is not guaranteed.

 <sup>2</sup> This applies to VMs uploaded to FTP or shipped via drive.
-For VMs uploaded through the LOD web interface, disk-only is the only supported method, and the disks must be in the correct format (.vhd/.vhdx for Hyper-V, ESXi format .vmdk for ESX).
+For VMs uploaded through the Skillable Studio web interface, disk-only is the only supported method, and the disks must be in the correct format (.vhd/.vhdx for Hyper-V, ESXi format .vmdk for ESX).

 If you have VM in a format not listed, from a hypervisor not listed, or have any questions please [contact support](https://www.learnondemandsystems.com/customer-support/).